qxsch/WorkerPool/README.md

 The WorkerPool class provides a very simple interface to pass data to a worker pool and have it processed.
 You can at any time fetch the results from the workers.
-Each worker child can return any value that can be [serialized][serialize].
+Each worker child can receive and return any value that can be [serialized][serialize].

 ### A simple example